Resident234/php.net/pages/www.php.net_language.namespaces.fallback.php.md

 You can use the fallback policy to provide mocks for built-in functions like time().
-You therefore have to call those functions unqualified:
+You therefore have to call those functions unqualified:<br><br>

 ```
 <?php
 namespace foo;

 function time() {
-&#xA0; &#xA0; return 1234;
+    return 1234;
 }

 assert (1234 == time());
 ?>
 ```

-However there&apos;s a restriction that you have to define the mock function before the first usage in the tested class method.
-This is documented in Bug #68541.

-You can find the mock library php-mock at GitHub.
+<br><br>However there&apos;s a restriction that you have to define the mock function before the first usage in the tested class method.
+This is documented in Bug #68541.<br><br>You can find the mock library php-mock at GitHub.

 #